awsdocs/aws-codeartifact-user-guide/doc_source/maven-snapshots.md

  If you request a snapshot, the version with status `Published` is returned\.
 This is always the most recent version of the Maven snapshot\.
 You can also request a particular build of a snapshot\.
 To see the build versions of a Maven snapshot, use [ListPackageVersions](https://docs.aws.amazon.com/codeartifact/latest/APIReference/API_ListPackageVersions.html) and set the `status` parameter to `Unlisted`\.

-To delete all build versions of a Maven snapshot, use [DeletePackageVersions](https://docs.aws.amazon.com/codeartifact/latest/APIReference/API_DeletePackageVersions.html) and set the `expectedStatus` parameter to `Unlisted`\.
+To delete all build versions of a Maven snapshot, use [DeletePackageVersions](https://docs.aws.amazon.com/codeartifact/latest/APIReference/API_DeletePackageVersions.html), specify the versions that you want to delete, and set the `expectedStatus` parameter to `Unlisted`\.